Beliavsky/Fortran-code-on-GitHub/README.md

 [Pade-disk-code](https://github.com/NASA-Planetary-Science/Pade-disk-code): simulates hydrodynamic turbulence in protoplanetary disks using a Pade/compact scheme, by Karim Shariff

+[PATMO](https://github.com/SophiaAtmo/PATMO): flexible code aimed at modelling 1D planetary atmospheres including (photo)chemistry, molecular/eddy diffusion, and multi-frequency radiative transfer, by Tommaso Grassi.
+It is partially based on [KROME](https://www.kromepackage.org/), as it produces optimized problem-dependent Fortran code by using a Python pre-processor.

 [phantom](https://github.com/danieljprice/phantom): 3D Smoothed Particle Hydrodynamics and Magnetohydrodynamics code for astrophysics, by Daniel Price and others

 [PhotochemPy](https://github.com/Nicholaswogan/PhotochemPy): photochemical model of rocky planet's atmospheres, by Nicholaswogan.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere, or evolve atmospheres through time.
 [Photochem](https://github.com/Nicholaswogan/photochem) is a rewrite in modern Fortran.